tousifinity/IoT-Client-Server-Communication/README.md

 This part of the system connects to a WiFi network, fetches the temperature and humidity from a server, and displays the data on an LCD screen every 5 seconds.

+- The client sends HTTP GET requests to fetch temperature and humidity data from the server.
+- The data is displayed on a 16x2 LCD screen connected to the ESP8266.